SamhitaP/-Picture-Manager/README.md

 Add Dependencies in the above step and select dependencies like Spring Web,Lombok, Spring Data JPA and Spring Boot Dev Tools.
 Click on generate to download a boiler template spring boot project, which you can build on top of.

 ## MongoDB DB setup:

-We are using MongoDB as a database for this project, hence setup a database "imagemanager" using MongoDB Compass and copy the connection string.
+We are using MongoDB as a database for this project, hence setup a database `imagemanager` using MongoDB Compass(Download here: https://www.mongodb.com/try/download/compass) and copy the connection string.<br/>
+Download Mongod on mac in terminal:  `brew install mongodb-community@7.0` (Install homebrew first, if required)<br/>
-Add the connection string to **spring.data.mongodb.uri=`db-connection-string`** in application.properties.
+Add the connection string to `spring.data.mongodb.uri=<db-connection-string>` in application.properties.

 A sample of MongoDB connection: